-For this special 3 part series on Insights, Azafran Capital Partners shares insights on the future of the venture capital ecosystem, marketplace and fund thesis.
+For this special three-part series on Insights, Azafran Capital Partners shares insights on the future of the venture capital ecosystem, marketplace, and fund thesis.

 This article will take about 4 minutes to read